wix-incubator/react-native-crash-course/docs/App.e2e.md

 ## 1. Install Detox

 Follow the [Detox Getting Started guide](https://github.com/wix/Detox/blob/master/docs/Introduction.GettingStarted.md) and add Detox to your project.
 We recommend using Mocha (not Jest) as your test runner for Detox.
+Make sure that are are using a [supported React Native version](https://github.com/wix/Detox/#react-native).

 By the time you wrap up with the above guide you should have run your first 3 failing tests.
 Congrats!